How to Make Semi-Permanent Hair Dye Permanent? How to Make it Last Long?

 Use a large hat, a scarf, or a hair serum with UV protection when you’re out in the sun.

 Swimming is another activity you should avoid when trying to make your semi-permanent hair dye last longer.

 The chlorine in pool water can affect your hair color negatively and strip off your color.
 If you absolutely have to swim, use a swimming cap that won’t let water get in.

 7. Avoid Alcohol-Based Hair Products

 Check all your hair products to ensure that they are not alcohol-based.
 Your mouse, gel, or hairspray is a likely culprit, so read those ingredient lists to be sure.
 Look out for alcohol-free alternatives to your hair products and opt for gentler hair products.

 What happens if you leave semi-permanent hair dye in too long?

-Most hair dye products come with a guide telling you how long you should leave on the dye before washing off.
-However, some persons wonder what will happen if you leave it in for too long.
+Most hair dye products come with a guide telling you how long you should leave on the dye before washing it off.
+However, some people wonder what will happen if you leave it in for too long.